 Weight loss is complicated, no doubt about it.
 You need to know which foods will support your efforts, and which ones will stall them.

 While losing weight in a sustainable and healthy fashion is no easy feat, it can be done.
 With the proper nutrition and exercise, your goals will soon become a reality.
-Know that your weight loss journey is uniquely your own.
+Know that your weight loss, or weight control, journey is uniquely your own.
 Be patient with yourself and go slow, as you experiment and determine which meals and exercise routines work best for you.

 Enhance the process with self-care techniques.
 Yoga, aromatherapy, long baths, journaling, reading, writing, painting — these activities will make your healthy lifestyle all the more manageable and fun.